goloop/g/README.md

   Sdiff is an alias for the SymmetricDifference function.

+- **Trim**(s string, patterns ...string) string

+  Trim function is a utility that removes all leading and trailing occurrences of specified characters from the string.
+If no characters are provided, it trims leading and trailing whitespace.
+This function is especially useful to tidy up user input or to normalize strings for consistent processing.
+The function utilizes the TrimFunc from the standard strings package, making it efficient for processing large strings.

 - **Union**[T comparable](a []T, b []T) []T

   The Union function takes two slices and returns a new slice that contains all unique items from both slices.
 It removes duplicates and returns the union of the slices.
 The function is generic and can work with any type T that is comparable.
 Note that this function does not preserve the order of elements.